huw-morris-lab/imputation/README.md

 # imputation
-Imputation steps using the Michigan or Sanger imputation server.
+Imputation steps using the Michigan or TOPMed imputation server.

 Date: April 2020